How to Negotiate Salary for a Job Offer

 1

-Accepting the first offer given
+Accepting the first salary offer given

-Even if you’re eager to accept a position, you want to give yourself room to negotiate a better offer.
+Even if you’re eager to accept a position, you want to give yourself room to negotiate a better salary.
 Thank the employer for the offer, and if you feel pressured on the spot, ask for a day to think about it to give yourself time to prepare to negotiate.

 2